Humanizr/Humanizer/readme.md

 The result is that Humanizer's `System.*` dependencies will appear out of date when targeting .NET 4.x when in fact they are not out of date and the upgrades should be ignored. **The workaround** to alleviate this noise is to use `project.json`. ([It's easy to switch.](https://oren.codes/2016/02/08/project-json-all-the-things/)) If you use `project.json`, the `System.*` packages are not listed at all and do not show updates, using the package.json transitive dependency feature. `project.json` is available for Visual Studio 2015 Update 1 for any project type.
 The experience is much more refined than the old `packages.config` experience.

 With either `packages.config` or `project.json`, NuGet must be configured to install the *lowest* dependency available (which is default) rather than the highest.

+## <a id="aspnet4mvc">Use in ASP.NET 4.x MVC Views</a>
+Humanizer is a Portable Class Library.
+There is currently [an issue](http://stackoverflow.com/questions/16675171/what-does-the-web-config-compilation-assemblies-element-do) if you try to use PCL's in an MVC view since the MVC views do not share the same build system as the regular project.
+You must specify all references in the `web.config` file, including ones the project system normally automatically adds.

+If you encounter errors saying that you must add a reference to either `System.Runtime` or `System.Globalization`, this applies to you.
+The solution is to add the contract references to your `web.config` as listed [here](http://stackoverflow.com/a/19942274/738188).
+Note that this applies to any PCL you use in an MVC view, not just Humanizer.

 ## <a id="how-to-contribute">How to contribute?</a>